cdapio/cdap/cdap-docs/admin/source/installation/installation.rst

 ``<console-ip>`` is the IP address of one of the machine where you installed the packages and started the services.

-Upgrading From a Previous Version
+Upgrading from a Previous Version
 ---------------------------------
 When upgrade an existing CDAP installation from a previous version, you will need to make sure the CDAP table definitions in HBase are up-to-date.